Is Paula's Choice Clinical 1% Retinol Treatment Safe?

 People Also Ask

-Is this retinol good for sensitive skin?
+Is this product good for sensitive skin?

 Bottom Line